tasnia07/Data-Analysis-Income-Dataset/README.md

 # Data-Analysis-Income-Dataset
-This is a lab assignment from Artificial Intelligence course consisting of follwoing tasks:
+This is a lab assignment from Artificial Intelligence course consisting of following tasks:

+Data Preprocessing: Handle missing values if needed , Encode categorical features if needed, Scale all the values between 0-1 with proper scaling technique, Split the dataset into features and labels.

-Perform classification and calculate accuracy using logistic regression (Use sklearn library).
+Data Analysis: Perform classification and calculate accuracy using logistic regression (Use sklearn library).
 Perform necessary pre-processing on the dataset before classification.
 Use 8:2 train-test split.

 Perform classification and calculate accuracy using decision tree (Use sklearn library).
 Perform necessary pre-processing on the dataset before classification.
 Use 8:2 train-test split.